micedreams/CV/readme.md

       * Add to wardroab screens.
       * CostumeSelect screen.
       * other miscilanious popups through out the app.
+   * Set up Github actions to autogenerate CostumeSelect apk.
-   * Worked on writing end points for the REST API, freezed models.
+   * Worked on writing end points for the REST API, freezed models, VelocityX.
 1. IntemLabs (MENTZA) (December 2020- October 2021)
    * Technologies used:  Dart, Flutter, Ruby, Rails, HTML, CSS, Javascript.
    * Worked as part of a 3 person engineering team, Reporting directly to the CTO.